Peja Stojaković: Legacy

 Stojaković is regarded as one of the greatest shooters in NBA history.
 He made 1,760 three-point field goals in his career which ranked fourth all-time upon his retirement from the NBA.

 Post-playing career

 In August 2015, Stojaković was appointed director of player personnel and development for the Sacramento Kings.
 In May 2018, Stojaković was announced as the Kings' assistant general manager.
-In this role, he served as general manager for the Stockton Kings, the Kings' NBA Development League affiliate.
-On 15 August 2020, the Sacramento Kings announced that Stojaković had stepped down from the position of assistant general manager.
+In this role, he served for the Stockton Kings, the Kings' NBA Development League affiliate.
+On 15 August 2020, the Kings announced that Stojaković had stepped down from the position of assistant general manager.

 National team career

 As a member of the senior FR Yugoslavia national basketball team, Stojaković earned a bronze medal at the 1999 edition of the FIBA EuroBasket, which was held in France.
 He also competed at the 2000 edition of the Summer Olympic Games.

 He also won gold medals at the 2001 FIBA EuroBasket, which was held in Turkey, and at the 2002 edition of the FIBA World Championship, which was held in Indianapolis, Indiana.
 Stojaković was named the MVP of the 2001 FIBA EuroBasket, and he was also named a member of the FIBA World Championship All-Tournament Team at Indianapolis, in 2002.
 Joining him on that All-Tournament Team were fellow NBA stars Manu Ginóbili, Dirk Nowitzki, and Yao Ming, as well as New Zealand's Pero Cameron.

 He finished out his national team career at EuroBasket 2003 where the newly formed Serbia and Montenegro finished sixth.